geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Star Wars company update.
 Okay, we had a great week for the company last week.
 We got the AMD contract signed.
-So we have a $2 million contract on the table to get AMD's new chip on MLPerf for Lama 405B.
+So we have a $2 million contract on the table to get AMD's new chip on MLPerf for LLaMA 405B.
 Okay.
 So yeah, we have a $400K down payment, and then there's four milestones, $400K each, using single node, multi node, and whether we can beat NVIDIA on performance or not.
 And we have an ace up our sleeves if we really want to beat NVIDIA, which is that those numbers are pegged to BF16 numbers.